THE CITRUS INDUSTRY, Volume 1 History, Botany and Breeding.

 Historically interesting -eg. recommends spraying with Hydrocyanic Acid, yet covers biological pest control too!
 Some lovely old photos.

-BIOLOGY OF CITRUS.
 P. Spiegel-Roy and E.E.
 Goldschmidt.
 Cambridge University Press 1996.
 Technical.

 CITRUS.
 HOW TO SELECT, GROW AND ENJOY.